wp-plugins/wp-symposium-toolbar/readme.txt

 * Change: WP 3.8, Styles, added the option to choose to style the Toolbar in the whole dashboard, in addition to the plugin option page, Styles tab for the preview
 * Bugfix: make sure styles are generated upon upgrading the plugin
 * Change: WPMS, added the network feature to list All Sites in a dedicated menu for Super Admins (in addition to My Sites)
+* Change: CSS, do not duplicate background color over 782px breakpoint when not needed (no gradient,..)
+* Change: recompute gradients when browser window width changes

 = 0.25.0. =